Kawin101/kawin101/README.md

 ## Concept
 A man with Math on the small point.
+At the moment, I focus on a mobile app.

 ## Network